eclipse/vorto/tutorials/tutorial_getting_started_with_boschiotsuite.md

 # Getting started with Vorto and the Bosch IoT Suite

 Vorto provides a variety of existing Bosch IoT Suite generators, for you to get started very easily.
-In this HowTo, we are going to show you:
+In this guide, we are going to show you:

 1. Create a very simple Information Model, describing a few properties of the device and publish the model to the Vorto Repository
 2. Register a specific device by creating a new thing in Bosch IoT Things Service
 3. Generate a Python Code that sends telemetry device data to the thing in the Bosch IoT Suite via MQTT
-4. Generate an AngularJS / SpringBoot Java Application that consumes the telemetry data from the thing and displays the data in a User Interface
+4. Generate an AngularJS / SpringBoot Java Application that consumes thing data from Bosch IoT Things and displays the data in a User Interface

 ## Prerequisite

-- [Register](tutorial_register_device.md) the device in the Bosch IoT Suite.
+- [Request](https://www.bosch-iot-suite.com/) an evaluation account for the Bosch IoT Suite.

 ## Steps